This Help File Page was issued on 09/30/2017

 ▪Those type of Events must be specifically defined for each Account which requires them.

-•Immix ID - If required, call Technical Support for these instructions.
+•Immix ID - If required for Video support, call Technical Support for these instructions.

 •Click the Icon to record on the Edit View Menu to record this information.